 ME/CFS Disability Benefits for Veterans

 Treatment for CFS is just as tricky as the diagnosis.
 Sometimes you can be prescribed painkillers or anti-depressants — often treating the most notable symptoms that might be causing it.
-Exercise, physical therapy, and counseling might also be ordered, but again that is to treat the symptoms that surround the sleep difficulties.
+Exercise, physical therapy, and counseling might also be ordered, but again that is to treat the symptoms that surround chronic fatigue syndrome rather than diagnose it.

 - ME/CFS Disability Benefits for Veterans